film42/pghost/README.md

 - Support migration of multiple tables.
 - Better logging.
 - Update the seq on the destination table so auto-increment will work.
+- Retry should a copy fail without a conflict reason (like "canceling statement due to conflict with recovery")

 ### License